 he said.

-James has been highly involved with the Peace Corps community in the Washington, D.C. metropolitan area.
-He has been elected President of Returned Peace Corps Volunteers of Washington, DC, helped organize RPCVs to march in the recent inaugural parade and sits on the Peace Corps 50th Anniversary Committee.
+Returned Peace Corps Volunteers of Washington, DC, helped organize RPCVs to march in the recent inaugural parade and sits on the Peace Corps 50th Anniversary Committee.
 After serving three terms as the RPCVw president, he was inspired to broaden his Peace Corps service.

-James will begin his three-year term with the start of the June 26 Board meeting held in Washington, D.C.
+term with the start of the June 26 Board meeting held in

 Recent Comments